timescale/docs/timescaledb/how-to-guides/connecting/psql.md

 # Install the psql connection tool
 The `psql` command line tool is widely used for interacting with a PostgreSQL or TimescaleDB instance, and it is available for all operating systems.
-Most of the instructions we give you assume you are using `psql`.
+Most of the instructions in the Timescale docs assume you are using `psql`.

 Before you start, check that you don't already have `psql` installed.
 It is sometimes installed by default, depending on your operating system and other